zchyde/brooklinebooksmith.com/_drafts/clarissa-to-be-renamed.md

 ---
-title: "A Children's Bookseller's Guide to Costumes"
+title: "A Bookseller's Guide to (a few) Costumes"
 published: false
 featured: false
 date: 2016-10-01 09:00:00